The Net Loft

-The restoration took twelve months to complete in 2015/16.
+Over the course of around 12 months they worked to stabilise the building and make it watertight again, insuring against the effects of the weather on this very exposed site.
 The entire refurbishment used a kilometre of wooden batten, 2500 roof slates, nine tonnes of sand, stone and lime, 40 light fittings and seven new windows, all transported by hand along 100m of coast path out to site.
-It is entirely off grid; the roof is integrated with 45 solar PV tiles, there is low energy LED light throughout.
+It is entirely off-grid; the roof is integrated with 45 solar PV tiles, there is low energy LED light throughout.

-This building, that once stood empty at the edge of the harbour, will now be available for the community and we welcome ideas for everyone for its future use.
+This building, that once stood empty at the edge of the harbour, is now be available for the community and we welcome ideas from everyone for its use.

-We have had a series of art exhibitions in the spring and summer of 2016.
-You can get a taste of it from these videos made by artists Sue and Philip Bennetta.
+Since the renovation was completed we have had a series of art exhibitions.
+You can get a taste of what has been going on with these videos made by artists Sue and Philip Bennetta.

 ...and the building was the perfect setting to show off up and coming artist, Amie Scott's glass work.